evolutionlandorg/docs/getting-started/tokens/resource.md

 # Resource

-Resource is standard fungible token (ERC20/TRC20).
+The resources are standard fungible tokens (ERC20/TRC20).
 You can find their smart contract specification below.
+Learn more about what [resource](/getting-started/game-entities/resource.md) is used for.

 ### GOLD